 Jerry has itineraries of routes in use at one time - places and distances from the Abbey.
 The object would be to find the course of these roads.
 Mediaeval roads are very difficult to find as there was generally no engineering work on them, and nothing remains if the route has fallen out of use and field systems which would have followed it have been removed.
 Roman Road methods of finding sections of modern roads, tracks, foot paths and field boundaries from the earliest maps could be employed.
 Research could be mounted on any known route to see if air photo evidence occurs across modern open fields.
 Finding all the places named in the itineraries is also likely to be the first challenge.

 Produce a complete history and survey of this Iron Age Hill Fort.
 Some Mediaeval findings occur in our Crondall Boundary study, NEHHAS Jn Vol 2, which gives reference to an excavation done across ramparts.
 This indicated that what is now mainly visible is a Mediaeval deer park boundary - which ties in with the Crondall Boundary findings.

-Jan Blatchford (Project Leader), Kerry Bates, Paul Hayes, Clare Cutler
+Richard Whaley (Project Leader), Jan Blatchford , Kerry Bates, Paul Hayes, Clare Cutler

 Mapping the Chichester Roman Road under Old Winchester Hill concluded that one of the two lanes was using an outer defence of the Hill Fort.
 Previously a terrace thought to be the Roman Road was found to go round the hill.
 It seems that the traditional ramparts are supplemented by outer defences which extend some distance from the Fort.
 They are composed of terraces cut on sloping ground to give a level fighting platform, with presumably a palisade on the down hill edge - which is usually built-up.